 The Expected Family Contribution (EFC) may change based on the corrections made.
 If conflicting information is discovered after aid is awarded or disbursed, CU must resolve the conflicting information and the student will be required to repay aid received in excess of his/her eligibility.
 All conflicts must be resolved regardless of whether the student was selected for verification or not.

-If you have received a financial aid package before completing verification, your aid eligibility will be reevaluated by your financial aid specialist after verification has been completed.
+If you have received a financial aid package before completing verification, your aid eligibility will be reevaluated by a financial aid specialist after verification has been completed.
 You will be notified if your awards change after verification.

-Please allow a minimum of three weeks for the verification process to be completed, once all items have been submitted.
+Please allow a minimum of three weeks for the verification process to be completed once all items have been submitted.
 The process might take longer if we receive incomplete documents or require additional information.
 Financial aid funds cannot be officially disbursed until verification is completed.
 Return the requested documents to us as soon as possible.

 301 North Shepler